mozilla/glean/docs/dev/cut-a-new-release.md

 On Android, Mozilla products consume the Glean SDK through its wrapper in [`android-components`](https://github.com/mozilla-mobile/android-components).
 Therefore, when a new Glean SDK release is made, `android-components` must also be updated.

-After following one of the above instructions to make a Glean release:
+After following one of the above instructions to make a Glean SDK release:

 1) Ensure that CI has completed and the artifacts have published to [the Glean GitHub releases page](https://github.com/mozilla/glean/releases/).